Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for

-At only around 12% penetration, the lowest in Africa, South Sudan’s mobile market potentially has many years of strong growth ahead of it, though this is premised on a resolution to the political crisis and a recovery of the country’s economy.
+South Sudan has one of the lowest mobile penetration rates in Africa.
+Growth in the sector in coming years is premised on a resolution to the political crisis and a recovery of the country’s economy.
 The virtually untapped internet and broadband market also depends to a large extent on the country gaining access to international fibre optic cables and on a national backbone network being in place.
 Sophisticated infrastructure solutions are needed to reach the 80% of the population that live outside of the main urban centres.
 With a negligible rate of bank account ownership, mobile payment and banking solutions also have a strong potential once a reliable mobile infrastructure is built.

 The limits to growth are currently defined by widespread poverty and a low literacy rate, but the government recognises the positive feedback loop on development that access to information and communication technologies (ICT) can have and is providing a range of investment incentives.
 The international community has provided billions of dollars in aid to strengthen governance and institutions in the young nation.